 Capital losses in excess of capital gains ("net capital losses") are not permitted to be deducted against a RIC's net investment income.
 Instead, for U.S. federal income tax purposes, potentially subject to certain limitations, the Fund may carry a net capital loss from any taxable year forward indefinitely to offset its capital gains, if any, in years following the year of the loss.
 To the extent subsequent capital gains are offset by such losses, they will not result in U.S. federal income tax liability to the Fund and may not be distributed as capital gains to its shareholders.
 Generally, the Fund may not carry forward any losses other than net capital losses.
 The carryover of capital losses may be limited under the general loss limitation rules if the Fund experiences an ownership change as defined in the Code.
-As of October 31, 2023, the Fund had \$1,032,823 capital loss carry forwards, not subject to expiration.
+As of October 31, 2024, the Fund had \$2,914,209 short-term and \$1,380.304 long-term capital loss carry forwards, not subject to expiration.